-Harvest is underway in part of the state, and the Kansas Highway Patrol would like to remind motorists to use more caution and patience when traveling around farm trucks, tractors, combines, and other farm implements.
+Harvest is beginning in parts of Kansas.
+Authorities are reminding motorists to use more caution and patience when traveling around farm trucks, tractors, combines, and other farm implements.